 2/3 cup water

-5 Nectarines, or you can use peaches, washed, peeled pitted and sliced
+4-5 small peaches or nectarines, washed, peeled pitted and sliced

 3 Tablespoons fresh lemon juice